10 Ways to Humanise Cold Outreach for More Sales

 - Offer a perspective on a trend affecting their role.

 Value-first outreach positions you as a partner, not just another vendor.
-It’s a principle we live by in our blog on tech-enabled SDRs.
+It’s a principle we live by, as explained in this blog post on tech-enabled SDRs.

 7. Ask open questions (and listen)

-Conversations aren’t one-way.
 Great outreach invites dialogue.
-Instead of telling, ask:
+Instead of telling (or selling!), ask:

 - “What’s your biggest challenge when scaling outbound teams?”